AlinaLevitin/AlinaLevitin/README.md

 - 👋 Hi, I’m @AlinaLevitin, I have a PHD in cell biology.
 - 👀 I’m interested in ML and DL for biological purposes.
-- 🌱 I’m currently learning PyTorch, TensorFlow and Caffe2.
+- 🌱 I’m currently learning PyTorch and TensorFlow.
 - 📫 My mail is alina.levitin123@gmail.com

 <!---